seiya9012/furima-36335/README.md

 ### Association
 - has_many : items
-- belongs_to : custmer
+- belongs_to : adress
-- belongs_to : card
+- has_many : managemennt

  ##items